guilatrova/base-dev-setup/README.md

 ### #2.
 Restoring your data

-For restoring, besides downloading the files you've set in previous step, it also:
+For restoring, besides downloading the files you've set in the previous step, it also:
 - Installs packages and binaries you use frequently; and
-- Clones github repositories you're currently working on.
+- Clones GitHub repositories you're currently working on.

 Again, before kicking off, create and adjust the following vars: